mac-chaffee/mac-chaffee.github.io/README.md

 ## Tech Stack
 **Front-End**

-Vanilla JS and Sass
+Vanilla JS, Sass, and Jekyll

 **Back-End**

-This is a static website, so it can be hosted directly from an AWS S3 bucket and cached easily by an AWS CloudFront CDN.
+This is a static website, so it can be hosted directly from an S3 bucket and cached by CloudFront.

 ## Development Environment